chenxin415/flowstar/benchmarks/continuous/lorenz/README.md

 ### Result

-To see how Flow* controls the growth of overestimation, it is better to only plot the reachable set overapproximations at discrete times.
+To see how Flow* controls the growth of overestimation, we only plot the reachable set overapproximations at discrete times.

 <img src='../../../images/benchmarks/lorenz_x_y.png' width='400'>